Native American Prayer For The Grieving

 As we hold each other close, we realize how much pain there is in this world; but we also realize that together we can help each other heal from this pain and make a better life for ourselves and future generations to come

-READ: Nighttime Prayer For Adults
+READ: Prayer For Peace On Earth

 But we have to remember you are with us.